Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection

-In our second set of experiments, we study how well our proposed method performs when trained and tested on the existing RGB glass surface detection datasets (\ie, GDD~\cite{Mei_2020_CVPR} and GSD~\cite{GSD:2021}), \jychecked{which do not contain depth information for training and evaluation}. \jychecked{We compare our method with relevant RGB-based methods, including BASNet~\cite{qin2019basnet}, MINet~\cite{MINet-CVPR2020}, GateNet~\cite{GateNet_eccv20}, CSNet~\cite{21PAMI-Sal100K}, and PGNet~\cite{xie2022pyramid} for salient object detection; MirrorNet~\cite{yang2019my} and PMD~\cite{lin2020progressive} for mirror detection; GDNet \cite{Mei_2020_CVPR}, EBLNet~\cite{He_2021_ICCV}, and Lin~ \etal~\cite{GSD:2021} for glass surface detection.} We use their official codes with the default configurations for all these methods. \jychecked{We train and test all methods on the training/test splits of the same dataset.} To adopt our method to RGB glass surface detection, we keep the RGB backbone and the RGB context mining submodule used in the CCM module, with the depth backbone network and the DAA modules removed from our original framework. \jychecked{Table~\ref{tab:rgb_glass} shows the experimental results.} \jychecked{We can see that our method outperforms all compared methods on both RGB glass surface detection datasets, GDD~\cite{Mei_2020_CVPR} and GSD~\cite{GSD:2021}}, even though it does not use any auxiliary information as some glass surface detection methods do \jychecked{(\eg, \jychecked{boundary labels used in \cite{He_2021_ICCV}}} and the reflection maps used in \cite{GSD:2021}). \jychecked{Specifically, our method achieves a significant performance improvement on the more challenging GSD dataset~\cite{GSD:2021}.
-The reason for our method to obtain a relatively minor performance gain on GDD~\cite{Mei_2020_CVPR} is that GDD contains images mostly captured from limited scenes and existing methods can perform very well on them.
+To adopt our method to RGB glass surface detection, we keep the RGB backbone and the RGB context mining submodule used in the CCM module, with the depth backbone network and the DAA modules removed from our original framework. \jychecked{Table~\ref{tab:combined_results} shows the experimental results.} We can see that our proposed method significantly outperforms these baseline methods on all four metrics on our RGB-D GSD dataset.
+In particular, our method shows substantial improvement on MAE, with a performance increase by 10.42\% over the second-best method GSDNet. \jychecked{Besides, our method outperforms all compared methods on both RGB glass surface detection datasets, GDD and GSD}, even though it does not use any auxiliary information as some glass surface detection methods do \jychecked{(\eg, \jychecked{boundary labels used in EBLNet}} and the reflection maps used in GSDNet). \jychecked{Specifically, our method achieves a significant performance improvement on the more challenging GSD dataset.
+The reason for our method to obtain a relatively minor performance gain on GDD dataset is that GDD contains images mostly captured from limited scenes and existing methods can perform very well on them.
 These results show that our method with RGB context mining submodules is particularly effective for glass surface detection in complex real-world scenes.}